 Without a professional internet presence, you can’t open a bank account

 Your web page is your business card.
 It can be minimal with just your contact info like the name of the company, telephone number, email address, but most importantly it has to be always “within reach”.
-All above institutions check, who you are on the internet.
+All the above institutions check, who you are on the internet.

 The traditional bank is a huge office in a big city, red carpets at the entrance and a queue of nervously waiting customers.
-The costs of keeping glamour real estate and an army of representatives are included in the financial products of such bank.
+The costs of keeping glamour real estate and an army of representatives are included in the financial products of such banks.

 Internet banks (including fintechs) don’t have those expenses, therefore can offer much lower rates.
 Additionally, they pioneer technological solutions within their structures, which help in competing with traditional banks.

 Prove who you are and what your company is doing

 In traditional banks, it’s representative, during the live session, who decides to open an account for you (vide the Alior Bank example).
 In internet banks, everything happens via an app or website.
 It’s the phase that involves you, as a person.

 Company verification happens automatically (like in Tide) or you need to generate in Companies House a PDF company registration certificate (Payoneer, TransferWise, Revolut).
 Moreover, every fintech wants to validate your internet presence – checking your website and social media profiles.

 An example of minimalistic business card site, you can use to verify your business is one created by Nerd on Tour: janewander.eu.
 It includes all basic elements:

 - A unique domain address with .eu extension bought for company purposes.
 It’s not a free domain i.e. janewander.wordpress.com, janewander.blogspot.com, janewander.tumblr.com.